After Knee Arthroscopy

 Take pain medicine as directed.

-The checklist below helps remind you what to do after arthroscopy.
+The checklist below helps remind you what to do after knee arthroscopy.

 ☐ Complete your physical therapy program.

-☐ Talk with your surgeon about activities you can do immediately and those that need to wait.
+☐ Talk with your surgeon about activities you can do right away and those that need to wait.

 When to call your healthcare provider